phetsims/vector-addition/doc/implementation-notes.md

 * _component_ is a scalar, while _component vector_ is a vector
 * _coordinate snap mode_ refers to which vector quantities will snap to integer values, see `CoordinateSnapMode`
 * _component vector style_ refers to the representation used to display component vectors, see `ComponentVectorStyle`
-* _toolbox_ is the panel-like container that vectors are dragged to and from
+* _toolbox_ is the panel-like container that vectors are dragged to and from, see `VectorToolbox` and its subclasses
 * _graph orientation_ is horizontal, vertical, or two-dimensional, see `GraphOrientation`

 ## General Considerations